 Apart from learning locally, to broaden students' global and cultural perspectives, HSUHK has been actively in reaching out to universities in different parts of the world to sign academic exchange agreements and create exchange opportunities for students.
-The University has academic exchange partner institutions covering Australia and Asian countries and regions, including India, Japan, Mainland China, Malaysia, South Korea, Taiwan and Thailand; in Europe, including Belgium, Cyprus, Finland, France, Germany, Netherlands.
-Lithuania. the Norway, Romania.
+The University has academic exchange partner institutions covering Australia and Asian countries and regions, including India, Japan, Mainland China, Malaysia, South Korea, Taiwan and Thailand; in Europe, including Belgium, Cyprus, Finland, France, Germany, Austria.
+Latvia.
+Lithuania.
+Netherlands.
+Norway, the Romania.
 Sweden.
-Switzerland and the United Kingdom; Canada and USA in North America; as well as Israel and the United Arab Emirates in the Middle East.
+Switzerland and the United Kingdom; Canada and USA in North America: as well as Israel and the United Arab Emirates in the Middle East.